ibm-cloud-docs/power-iaas/network_latency.md

 | Tokyo | 161.202.104.226, 128.168.67.106, 165.192.108.10 |
 | Toronto| 163.74.65.138, 163.75.70.50, 169.53.160.154 |
 | Washington, DC | 169.63.123.154, 169.63.110.114, 169.62.13.2, 169.60.123.162, 169.59.152.58, 52.117.93.26 |
-{: caption="Table 1.
-IBM Cloud Region and IP address" caption-side="bottom"}
+{: caption="IBM Cloud Region and IP address" caption-side="bottom"}

 To check the latency requirements of a connection, complete the following steps: